Debt and Taxes I | Angry Bear

 However, the r in that equation is the return on privately owned capital not the interest rate paid by the Treasury.
 That return is much higher than the safe interest rate.
 In fact, Blanchard describes two effects — a windfall which is good if the safe rate rf is less than the growth rate and another effect on welfare which is good only if the risky rate (expected return on privately owned capital) is less than n.

-With Barbara Annichiarico, Brad DeLong I am working on this.
+With Barbara Annichiarico, Brad DeLong, and I are working on this.
 It turns out that the second effect of debt is a transfer from workers to investors.
 Lower investment implies lower wages and a higher return on capital.
 This second effect can be cancelled by taxing capital income and subsidizing wages.

 The combination of higher debt and a shift from taxing wages to taxing capital income can cause increased welfare (in the model for everyone so a Pareto improvement) so long as the safe interest rate is less than the rate of GDP growth.